ansible-collections/community.sops/docs/docsite/rst/guide.rst

       - bar
       - baz

-After closing the editor, sops will create ``test.sops.yaml`` with the encrypted contents:
+After closing the editor, SOPS will create ``test.sops.yaml`` with the encrypted contents:

 .. code-block:: yaml